bukiadeniji/sensu2-pagerduty-plugin/README.md

 # sensu2-pagerduty-plugin
-How to patch the Pagerduty plugin to be compatible with Sensu2 (beta)
+This is a quick tutorial on how to patch the Pagerduty plugin to be compatible with Sensu2 (beta).

-The following instructions will guide you to install the available Pagerduty plugin and apply this patch to make it compatible with Sensu2 (beta)
+The steps will guide you through installing the available Pagerduty plugin and applying this patch to make it compatible with Sensu2 (beta)

-For details about the requirements of Pagerduty, setting up a service and more info about the plugins, please refer to https://www.pagerduty.com/docs/guides/agent-install-guide/
+For details about the requirements of Pagerduty, setting up a service and other info about the plugin, please refer to https://www.pagerduty.com/docs/guides/agent-install-guide/

 # Assumptions
 1. You already have a Pagerduty account.
 Signup for one if you dont.